 3. Your stop loss is small relative to your target

-Here’s the deal, if you have like 5 pips stop loss, and let’s say 100 pips profit target, then that’s a very favourable risk-reward.
+Here’s the deal, if you have like 5 pips stop loss, and let’s say 100 pips profit target, then that’s a very favorable risk-reward.
 You’re risking $1 to make $20.

 But here’s the deal, the downside to this is that you should expect to be wrong often.
 You will often see your 5 pips stop loss get hit.
 Maybe sometimes if you’re lucky, the market will eventually hit your target and reach 100 pips.